 Who’s to blame?
 When something goes wrong in policing, sometimes tragically and occasionally disastrously so, this is understandably many people’s first reaction.
 But this search for individual fault and accountability can undermine another important objective: if we are to decrease the chances of mistakes happening again, we need people to be honest about error.
-Policing as a whole will only learn from mistakes if people know they can be open about what has happened without fear of being publicly ‘hung out to dry’.
+How do the police learn from mistakes?
+Policing as a whole will only do so if people know they can be open about what has happened without fear of being publicly ‘hung out to dry’.

 We recently convened an event with KPMG exploring these issues, an excellent report from which can be found here.
 We heard from Keith Conradi formerly Chief Investigator at the Air Accident Investigation Branch (AAIB) about their approach to organisational learning.
 The airline industry has been praised, most notably by Matthew Syed in his book Black Box Thinking, for its excellent safety record.
 This has been directly attributed to the fact that if an incident occurs, including a ‘near miss’, there is a ‘no blame’ investigation, in which all those involved can come forward and explain what happened without the fear of sanction.
 The underlying philosophy here is that most fault is the result of systemic or organisational failure rather than individual misconduct and so the most important thing to do is to identify the reasons why something happened and make adjustments to improve future performance.
 Overtime this creates a culture of continuous improvement.